Best Travel Shoes for Men

 2. New Balance Men’s 574 V2 Sneaker

 Next up is the New Balance 574 V2 sneaker.
 The 574 V2 is a modern take on a classic shoe – it features a layered suede body with small sections of mesh for breathability.
-This design not only looks great, but it also provides a firmer, more structured fit than shoes with a knit-mesh body.
+This design not only looks great, but it also provides a firmer, more structured fit than travel shoes with a knit-mesh body.

 The thick rubber soles are slightly flared to provide greater side-to-side stabilization when walking, which reduces strain on your knees and ankles.
 The insoles are not dramatically sculpted, which is ideal if you have a low arch or flat feet.
 However, the insoles are also easily removable if you want to use your own inserts.